AlexanderBedrosyan/Simple-games-and-applications-with-Python/README.md

 # Simple-games-and-applications-with-Python
 In this repository there are codes for simple games and applications created with Python.

+## Lyrics application with Tkinter

+The main view starting with 2 text boxes for "Author" and "Song name".
+When you typed and pressed button "Generate text", the application will open a website (textove.com) with the lyrics of the needed song.

 ## Rock Paper Scissors with Tkinter

 The game is created with tkinter as it's used random/randit also for each round.
 There are 3 options for player as we know the rules of the game.
 The computer makes a random choice which is also from the noted 3 options.
 Then the result are going to be open in new window.